cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 ## Installation

 For this demo we used a personal MacBook running OS X to launch and control hosts and containers.
 The installation and commands are very similar for other OS though, including CentOS on Chameleon.
 Here are the installation instructions for [Machine](https://docs.docker.com/machine/#installation) and [Compose](https://docs.docker.com/compose/install/).
-Follow the steps for your OS. **If you're getting "Permission Denied" using curl run `sudo -i` to become root, run the commands, then `exit`.**
+Follow the steps for your OS. **If you're getting "Permission Denied" using curl, run `sudo -i` to become root, run the commands, then `exit`.**

 ## Setup Swarm Cluster